On closed oriented surfaces in the 3-sphere: Examples

-$[\partial D]$ must be in the kernel of \eqref{Kernel_Sigam_to_inside} as well; this contradicts the fact that $D$ is truly knottable in $\SSS$.
-Therefore, one of $\SSS_1$ and $\SSS_2$ is trivial scene. \end{proof}
+and hence $[\partial D]$ is in the kernel of \eqref{Kernel_Sigam_to_inside} as well; this, however, contradicts the essentiality of $D$ as a transverse disk.
+Thus one of $\SSS_1, \SSS_2$ has to be trivial. \end{proof}

-The figure below is a knottable disk of \textit{type I} in a trivial scene.
-Blowing-up the disk by a trefoil produces the complement of the handlebody knot $\operatorname{HK}5_4$ ($5_4$ in Ishii's handlebody knot table).
+The figure below is an essential transverse disk of \textit{type I} in a trivial scene.
+Performing the satellite construction along a trefoil knot w.r.t.\ the disk produces the complement of the handlebody knot $\operatorname{HK}5_4$ ($5_4$ in Ishii et al.'s handlebody knot table).